kb2232/Hackerrank-algorithm-staircase/readme.md

-This is the solution to the staircase problem in c++
+These are the solutions to the algorithm problem in c++ in hackerrank